stfxecutables/model_variance/drafts/details.md

 |![](./plots/ec_range/violin/anneal_ec_ranges_local_norm_0_violin.png) | ![](./plots/ec_acc_range/violin/anneal_ec_acc_ranges_local_norm_0_violin.png) |
 |![](./plots/ec_range/violin/vehicle_ecs_local_norm_0_violin.png) | ![](./plots/ec_acc_range/violin/vehicle_ec_rangs_local_norm_0_violin.png) |

-**Distribution of Local EC Ranges by data perturbation**: Left: Local EC.
+**Above: Distribution of Local EC Ranges by data perturbation**: Left: Local EC.
 Right: Local EC adjusted with accuracy.
 Note how often local EC ranges are bimodal, with the largest mode often near 1.0, and the smallest at a similar extremely large value (e.g. 0.6).
 That is, within a repeat, the local EC will typically take on most values in $[0, 1]$.
-Accuracy adjustment does *not* save the local EC here.
+Accuracy adjustment does *not* save the local EC here, and I find the plots hard to interpret due to the bimodality.